Kintyre/ksconf/docs/source/cmd_promote.rst

 Limitations
 -----------

--   Currently attribute-level section has not be implemented.
+-   Currently, an attribute-level section has not be implemented.
     Entire stanzas are either kept local or promoted fully.
 -   Interactive mode currently lacks "help".
     In the meantime, see the keyboard shortcuts listed above.
--   Currently comments in the *SOURCE* file will not be preserved.
+-   At present, comments in the *SOURCE* file will not be preserved.
 -   If *SOURCE* or *TARGET* is modified externally while promote is running, the entire operation will be aborted, thus loosing any custom selections you made in interactive mode.
     This needs improvement.
 -   There's currently no way to preserve certain local settings with some kind of "never-promote" flag.